Skip to main content

 #

-Type C (upper case) to start the C interpreter.
+Type C (uppercase) to start the interpreter.
+Its syntax closely resembles standard C:

 C Interpreterer